 The United States is extremely individualistic, tolerant of uncertainty, weak on power distance, masculine, and short term in regard to time orientation.

 2. What are the primary sources of diversity in the U.S. workforce?

-The U.S. workforce is characterized by diversity of all types: culture, gender, age, personality, sexual orientation, religion, ability, and social status.
+The U.S. workforce is characterized by diversity of all types-culture, gender, age, ability, religion, personality, social status, and sexual orientation.